jockm/jockm.github.io/README.md

 be put on a keychain.
 Though it would probably be better if it had a a case or something silly like that.

+* TODO Picture of the KCN

+## How to use the KeyCade Nano

+Power on your KeyCade Nano, and — after the splash screen — you will be presented with a list of games.

+Use the up and down buttons on the joystick to navigate to the game you want to play, and then press the A or B button to start.

+You can return to the main menu at any time by clicking the joystick while Pressing both the A and B buttons at the same time.

 ## Included Games